est-kim/cartune/README.md

 ## API Overviews
 #### Inventory API
-The inventory API uses RESTful standards to allow users to add new manufacturers, view all manufacturers, add new vehicles models, view all vehicle models, add new automobiles, and view all automobiles.
+The inventory API uses RESTful methods to allow users to add new manufacturers, view all manufacturers, add new vehicles models, view all vehicle models, add new automobiles, and view all automobiles.

 - **View all manufacturers**: http://localhost:3000/manufacturers
     - View all existing car manufacturers in the database